hail-is/hail/docs/commands/tdt.md

 - Y: 10001-2649520
 - Y: 59034050-59363566

-`tdt` assumes all contigs apart from X and Y are fully autosomal; mitochondria, decoys, etc. are not given special treatment.
+`tdt` assumes all contigs apart from X and Y are fully autosomal; decoys, etc. are not given special treatment.